 Cyber Essentials certification helps organisations to prove that they have understood the basic principles of cyber security and show they have taken basic precautions against cyber attacks.
 It also gives the public sector sight of how seriously organisations looking to work with them take cyber security.

-From May 2018, there’s the possibility of increased fines from the Information Commissioner’s Office if you fail to comply with the General Data Protection Regulation (GDPR).
+From May 2018, increased fines from the Information Commissioner’s Office were introduced for businesses that fail to comply with the General Data Protection Regulation (GDPR).
 Cyber Essentials certification can help you to meet the requirements of GDPR.

 Certification helps organisations look more attractive to potential buyers and means that buyers will not see you as a potential ‘weak link’ in the supply chain.